 These Mini Cheese Quiche are the perfect bite-sized treat!
 Pair them with your favorite wine for a crowd-pleasing party appetizer or enjoy them for a relaxed at-home date night!

 With my husband traveling so much for work, we like to spend as much time together as possible when he's home.
 And although we enjoy exploring Dallas together, that often that means enjoying a relaxed date night at home.

 We both love wine, so any night we open a bottle is special, especially when it's paired with a delicious appetizer!

 I love serving small bites for these nights at home.
 It's casual, fun, and so much more romantic than a heavy meal.

 These Mini Cheese Quiche with Pan Roasted Mushrooms are exactly the kind of recipe that's perfect for date night!

-With their sharp cheddar, caramelized shallots, and meaty mushrooms, these savory cheese tarts are bursting with flavors that pair perfectly with cabernet sauvignon.
-Robert Mondavi Private Selection is a favorite of ours, so I headed to my local Kroger to pick up a bottle.
+With their sharp cheddar, caramelized shallots, and meaty mushrooms, these savory cheese tarts are bursting with delicious flavors!

 After you've picked up your wine, head home to plan the perfect date night!